aws-samples/amazon-bedrock-samples/agents/insurance-solution/documentation/deployment-guide.md

 chmod u+x create-customer-resources.sh
 ```

-&nbsp;&nbsp;&nbsp;b.
+&nbsp;&nbsp;&nbsp;3.
 Set your SNS email and evidence upload URL environment variables, then run the _create-customer-resources.sh_ shell script to deploy the emulated customers resources defined in the [bedrock-insurance-agent.yml](../cfn/bedrock-insurance-agent.yml) CloudFormation template.
 These are the resources on which the Bedrock Agent and Knowledge base will be built.
 Then execute the shell script to deploy the CloudFormation stack.

 ```sh
 export SNS_EMAIL=<YOUR-POLICY-HOLDER-EMAIL> # Email used for SNS notifications